Leopard-2019/GifTastic/README.md

    * Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.

    3. List additional metadata (title, tags, etc) for each gif in a clean and readable format.

-   5. Allow users to add their favorite gifs to a `favorites` section.

-   Not sure 100% was done as described above.
-Same goes for item #5.